preciofishbone/OmniaFx/docs/common-issues/README.md

 **Reason**

-    Missing the omnia script omnia-watch in package.json
+    Omnia script omnia-watch is missing the  in package.json

 **Solution**